kappanjoe/kappanjoe/README.md

 - 👋 Hi, I’m @kappanjoe!
-- 👀 I’m interested in changing careers to an app/software developer.
+- 👀 I’m interested in changing careers to be an app/software developer.
 - 🌱 My current focus is on learning Swift/SwiftUI, JavaScript/TypeScript, & Python.
 I'm also enrolled in a Part-Time Immersive programming bootcamp with [Code Chrysalis](https://www.codechrysalis.io) starting in January 2023.

 <!---